-Generally, the opinions made by political party spokespersons, religious leaders, and middle-level diplomats are mostly ideology-based opinion.
+Generally, opinions made by political party spokespersons, religious leaders, and middle-level diplomats are mostly IBO.
 Here a given fact is tailored to suit the ideological disposition of the opinion makers.
-As a part of their profession, while these individuals are supposed to maintain IBO, if a journalist, a scientist, a historian or a social commentator ought to be make evidence based opinion.
-But most often than not, this is not the case – many of the commentaries are driven by hidden ideological considerations.
+As a part of their profession, while these individuals are supposed to maintain their IBO, a journalist, a scientist, a historian or a social commentator ought to be able to produce EBO.
+But more often than not this is not the case – many media commentaries are driven by hidden ideological considerations.
 This vitiates the environment of debate and makes dialogue meaningless.
 Such scenarios unfold grotesquely in the interfaces of many intractable conflicts, while it brews indolently in many other forms of apparently futile debates.

 The fundamental difference between IBO and EBO is that EBO changes over time, while IBO does not.
-As evidence generally change over time, the scope and depth of EBO change over time.
-All scientific statements are supposed to be evidence driven opinion.
-They are ‘true’ only for a given moment of time, based on the synthesis of best available evidence at that point of time.
+As evidence generally changes over time, the scope and depth of EBO change over time.
+All scientific statements are supposed to be evidence-driven opinions.
+They are “true” only for a given moment of time, based on the synthesis of the best evidence available at that point of time.
 As new evidence emerges, their opinion and position changes.
-While there may be skeptical resistance1 for such change at different period of time, by and large, the consensus generation in science is based on this fact.
-Statements in science are not ‘truth statements’, but consensus statements of best available information at a given point of time.
-This consideration for understanding the nature of statements in science – the most successful enterprise that man has ever built – is important to follow the difference between IBO and EBO.
+While there may be skeptical resistance to such changes at different periods of time, by and large, the consensus generation in science is based on this fact.1 Statements in science are not “truth statements”, but consensus statements of the best available information at a given point of time.
+This consideration for understanding the nature of statements in science – the most successful enterprise that man has ever built – is important, to distinguish IBO from EBO.

-IBO generally talks of ‘truths’ and inviolable positions.
-This may be religious dictates or masked interests of the concerned parties.
-These interested parties employ individuals who are good at using language to ‘construe’ facts to their predefined ‘truths’.
+IBO generally talks of “truths” and inviolable positions.
+This may be religious diktats or masked interests of the concerned parties.
+These interested parties employ individuals who are good at using language to construct facts to suit their predefined “truths”.
 On the contrary, people who tend to maintain EBO are not sure of themselves.
-They make tentative statements that is the available information at that moment of time.
-As there is fundamental issue with our evidence gathering process, evidence at any moment of time is always provisional.
+They make tentative statements that are based on the available information at that moment of time.
+As there is a fundamental issue with our evidence gathering process, evidence at any moment of time is always provisional.
 Therefore, people who tend to maintain EBO do not make fundamentalist arguments.
-But they do maintain ‘fundamentalist’ position against those who make ‘truth statements’.
+But they do maintain a fundamentalist position against those who make “truth statements”.

-EBO can make very limited inroads when people maintain higher rating of in group loyalty and purity/sanctity standards.
-These are inviolable positions, and cannot be ‘argued’ out.
-In the same way, people who have low grading of harm/care and fairness/reciprocity standards cannot be made to impress upon the importance of maintaining the social and political goals of fairness and justice.
+EBO can make very limited inroads when people maintain a higher rating of in-group loyalty and purity/sanctity standards.
+These are inviolable positions, and cannot be argued out.
+In the same way, one cannot impress upon people who have a low grading of harm/care and fairness/reciprocity standards the importance of maintaining the social and political goals of fairness and justice.

-The best bet in this context is to start training in EBO making techniques from an early period itself.
+The best bet in this context is to start training in EBO-making techniques early.
 This necessarily involves training students in EBO in the primary and high school curriculum.
-It also should involve avoiding curriculum that explicitly promote lessons that incorporate territorial behavior and non-evidence based ideas of purity/sanctity.
-At the adult level, this involve peer group discussions that promote contrarian arguments that validate EBO stances, and demonstrate its long-term utility.
-Unless this is done the divide that is maintained by IBO would be irreconcilable, and dialogues and debates ultimately futile.
+It also should involve avoiding a curriculum that explicitly promotes lessons that incorporate territorial behaviour and non-evidence based ideas of purity/sanctity.
+At the adult level, this involves peer group discussions that promote contrarian arguments that validate EBO stances, and demonstrate its long-term utility.
+Unless this is done, the divide that is maintained by IBO would be irreconcilable, and dialogues and debates ultimately futile.